 After the immersion I travelled to Canada I wanted to put my skills to the test.
 I remember with clarity the moment I knew I was ‘home’.
 I flew into Calgary and got the greyhound into the Rockies.
 I instantly fell asleep on the bus.
 I woke up and my eyes just took in the expanse of limestone peaks and acres of forest.
 As a climber and a bushcrafter it was like Mecca.
 I just said to myself.
 “I am Home”

 I settled into a job a wilderness hostel manager in the Rockies.
 It was the best job I have ever had!!
 I hiked and scrambled mountains.
 I hiked without a map.
 I trailed wolf tracks and scared myself scrambling some sketchy peaks on my own.
 One day i scrambled a peak and sat at the top eating lunch.
 I hadn’t told anyone where I was or what I was doing.
-It wasn’t a frequented peak by any stretch of the imagination.
+It was not a frequented peak by any stretch of the imagination.
 I did everything that you shouldn’t do and what I instruct people not to do.
 At the time though it helped create my state of mind and awareness.
 I was sitting observing an amazing panorama of peaks as far as the eye could see.
 I was tiny, inconspicuous, unimportant, and less than a blip in time, utterly irrelevant.
 It was, conversely to what you might think, a very powerful and fulfilling experience.
 It was the realization of total freedom, freedom from the constructs of society, freedom from my own ego and any responsibilities.
 Nature, mountains and forests had become my church.
-My place of spiritual significance and where lifelong lessons are earned and won through hardship and revelation.
+My place of spiritual significance and where lifelong lessons are earned and won through challenge and revelation.

 Now, years on, i have undertaken outdoors programs and been a guide, am a guide.
 However, bushcraft has never left me.
 My origins are still my go to.
 My spiritual home you could say.
 These lessons and journeys is what I would like to pass on to others.
 Coming from England gives me the perspective of what others take so much for granted.
 The great expanses of woodland people are so desperate for in Europe.
 In Canada its ‘normal’ so normal its not noticed.
 Everyone believes they know how to use an axe.
 Very few, in my experience, know how to use one properly.